DINNER IS SERVED!

-To thaw, remove from bag, place in a container with a lid and defrost in the refrigerator.
+To thaw, place in a container with a lid and defrost in the refrigerator.
 Do not re-freeze the BARF® once they have been thawed.
 Food will spoil if left unrefrigerated for an extended period of time.
 Excess food should be refrigerated for the next feeding or discarded.

 Recommended For New BARFers®

 Want to give your dog an added boost?
 Here are two products that we recommend for first time BARFers® to get a head start on seeing some amazing changes in your pet.
 These two supplements are recommended to be used during the first 90 days of switching to BARF® and are also good for long-term use in pets with pre-existing health issues or for preventative maintenance.

 This bundle features two of our best-selling pet supplements: E-BARF® Plus enzyme and probiotic powder and Wild Alaska Salmon omega oil - guaranteed to help minimize any digestive upset and boost your pet’s immune system.

 Many dogs that have been on dry and canned food diets become used to the artificial flavors and fat sprays in commercial pet foods.
 Etta Says!
 Liver Sprinkles protein powder is your special weapon to overcome finicky taste buds.

 More and more consumers are requesting information on calories in the diet because they are concerned about the proper feeding amounts for their breed.
 The feeding guidelines that we display on all our BARF World® Diet packages are strictly a guide or a rule of thumb.
 There are many variables that need to be considered in order to know what is a proper amount to feed.

 - Factors that make this guide unreliable are:

 - Differences in an individual metabolic rate